brhannan/sl-ksp/README.md

 ### Install KSP Toolbox
 - Download the toolbox installer at [/release/KSPToolbox.mltbx](https://github.com/brhannan/sl-ksp/tree/main/release).
 You can download this file to any location on your machine.
-This is the only file that is needed; you do not need to copy the entire repository to install the toolbox.
+This is the only file that is needed.
+You do not need to download the entire GitHub repository to install the toolbox.
 - Open MATLAB and navigate to the folder that contains KSPToolbox.mltbx.
 - Double-click KSPToolbox.mltbx in the MATLAB Current Folder window to install KSP Toolbox.